 Originally named Zaman University, Paragon International University is a small private university in Cambodia with a student population of around 800.
 It came into being in 2010.
 Its main campus is located less than four miles away from downtown Phnom Penh.
 The university offers 11 undergraduate majors through its three main faculties.

-At this cheap university in Cambodia, the academic programs run by the Faculty of Economics and Administrative Sciences are the cheapest of all, costing USD 2,500 per year.
-The programs run by the Faculty of Information and Computer Technologies cost USD 3,000 per year, while the annual tuition for those under the Faculty of Engineering is USD 4,000.
+At this cheap university in Cambodia, the academic programs run by the Faculty of Economics and Administrative Sciences are the cheapest of all, costing USD 3,000 per year.
+The programs run by the Faculty of Information and Computer Technologies cost USD 3,500 per year, while the annual tuition for those under the Faculty of Engineering is USD 4,500.

 4. American University of Phnom Penh

 Founded in 2013, the American University of Phnom Penh (AUPP) is one of the youngest private universities in Cambodia.
-Its campus is situated 5 miles northwest of downtown Phnom Penh.
+Its campus is situated five miles northwest of downtown Phnom Penh.
 The university primarily runs seven bachelor’s and two master’s programs.
-Additionally, it facilitates five dual degree programs at undergraduate level in partnership with the University of Arizona (UA) and Fort Hays State University (FHSU).
+Additionally, it facilitates five dual degree programs at the undergraduate level in partnership with the University of Arizona (UA) and Fort Hays State University (FHSU).
 That means, upon completion of such a program, a student will earn one bachelor’s degree from AUPP and another bachelor’s degree from either of the two US-based universities.

 5. Western University

 Western University (WU) is a private university that was established in 2003.
 This one too is primarily located in the Cambodian capital.
 The campus is at a distance of less than five miles from downtown Phnom Penh.
 The university also has a satellite campus in the province of Kampong Cham.
 It is made up of six faculties and a separate Department of Foundation Year.
-Through the six faculties, it offers 12 bachelor’s, five master’s and two PhD programs.
+Through the six faculties, it offers 12 bachelor’s, five master’s, and two PhD programs.

 6. Paññāsāstra University of Cambodia

 Paññāsāstra University of Cambodia (PUC) is a private university that welcomed its inaugural class in 2000.
-It has six campuses spread across the city of Phnom Penh, while two more campuses are sited in the provinces of Battambang and Siem Reap.
+It has six campuses spread across the city of Phnom Penh, while two more campuses are located in the provinces of Battambang and Siem Reap.
 The university consists of eight faculties and a separate Graduate School of Management & Economics.
 All academic programs offered here, except Khmer Culture and Khmer Literature, use English as the language of instruction.

 We hope that this article on cheap universities in Cambodia was helpful.
 Make sure to check out the Available Programs for International Students for more information about the programs open for foreign students!